input-output-hk/marlowe-cardano/marlowe-apps/Scaling.md

 # Application for Scale Testing of Marlowe Runtime

-To run multiple contracts for multiple wallets, set environment variables to the hosts and ports for the  Runtime instances (see [Help](#help)), and on the command line supply that along with the number of repetitions and the pairs of addresses and keys.
+To run multiple contracts for multiple wallets, set environment variables to the hosts and ports for the Marlowe Runtime instances (see [Help](#help)), and on the command line supply that along with the number of repetitions and the pairs of addresses and keys.

 ```bash
 marlowe-scaling 2 \